gracepua/zc706-sw-leds/README.md

 ## Building the project

 1. Pull the project from GitHub.
-2. Open Vivado and create a project (preferrable to do this in the hardware folder).
+2. Open Vivado and create a project.
 3. Add `buttonled.vhd` to `Design Sources` in the `Sources` window.
 4. Add `zc706_sw_led.xdc` to `Constraints` in the `Sources` window.
 5. Open the Elaborated Design under `Project Manager --> RTL Analysis` to view the visual connections between the LEDs and the buttons.